markokostic1233/Mobile-phone-shop/README.md

 # Mobile-phone-shop
-I created forms where the administrator inserts the data into the database and also changes and delete later the data is displayed to the user (Object Oriented PHP)
+Project where the administrator inserts the data into the database and also changes and delete later the data is displayed to the user on web page (Object Oriented PHP)